 It is always an unalloyed pleasure to hear Richard Rodgers's swooning melodies and Oscar Hammerstein's heartfelt, poignant lyrics for their 1945 Broadway masterpiece Carousel again.
 This is probably the greatest of their astonishing run of musicals that defined Broadway between 1944 (when Oklahoma! premiered) and 1959 (The Sound of Music).
-It has an operatic grandeur, dramatic depth and piercing feeling...
+It has an operatic grandeur, dramatic depth and piercing feeling in equal measure.
 Read more

 Celebrated for their innovative approach to classic musicals, rediscover Rodgers and Hammerstein’s Carousel in the unique surroundings of Regent’s Park Open Air Theatre.
 Featuring a score that includes ‘If I Loved You’ and ‘You’ll Never Walk Alone’, director Timothy Sheader reunites with Superstar choreographer Drew McOnie.